thirumoorthir/awesome-courses/README.md

 Introduction
 ------------

 There is a lot of ~~hidden~~ treasure lying within university pages scattered across the internet.
-This list is an attempt to bring to light those awesome courses which make their high-quality material i.e. assignments, lectures, notes, readings & examinations available online for free.
+This list is an attempt to bring to light those awesome courses which make their high-quality material i.e. assignments, lectures, notes, readings & examinations available online for free..

 Table of Contents
 -----------------